exanauts/Argos.jl/docs/src/man/overview.md

 !!! note
-    Everytime we have a new variable `x`, it is important to refresh the cache by calling explicitly `Argos.update!(flp, x)`.
+    Everytime we have a new variable `x`, it is important to refresh the cache by calling explicitly `Argos.update!(flp, x)` before calling the other callbacks.

 ### Callbacks

-Now the cache has been refreshed by calling `update!`, one can query the different callbacks:
+Now the cache has been refreshed by calling [`update!`](@ref), one can query the different callbacks to evaluate the objective, the constraints and the derivatives:

 **Objective:**
 ```@example evaluator